 We recommend the Clerk office establish a method for sampling employees' time and effort between court-related and non-court related activities to ensure accuracy in the budgeting process and the appropriation of State funds.
 The methodology should include a basis for concluding whether the budgetary estimates are accurate.
 The Clerk's office might consider using a sampling method such as a time study, or guidance such as that found in 2 CFR 200, Appendix V.

-Office of Clerk of the Circuit Court & Comptroller Gilchrist County, Florida
+Circuit Court & Comptroller Gilchrist County, Florida